dz1109/dz1109.github.io/_pages/about.md

   - /about.html
 ---

 I am now a algorithm engineer at Tencent PCG focus on Search Ranking.
 I received the MA.Sc. degree in software engineering from Northeastern University in 2020 and the B.S. degree in computer science from Beijing University of Technology 2016.
-My research interests include data mining and machine learning.
-I focused on frontier research and technology transformation in Information Retrieval.
+My research interests include Data Mining (DM) and Information Retrieval(IR).

 [Google Scholar](https://scholar.google.com/citations?hl=zh-CN&user=0DRNbaIAAAAJ)